 You have a raft of powerful rights and protections.
-Most importantly, banks must comply with the Lending Code, which covers credit cards, overdrafts and unsecured loans.
+Most importantly, lenders must comply with Financial Conduct Authority (FCA) rules.

-The code gives guidance to banks on dealing with mental health and debt, to make sure customers are treated sympathetically and fairly.
-If lenders flout these rules and won't help you, you can complain to the Financial Ombudsman.
+These rules give guidance to banks on dealing with mental health and debt, to make sure customers are treated sympathetically and fairly.
+If lenders flout these and won't help you, you can complain to the Financial Ombudsman.

-Here are the key Lending Code rules your bank must adhere to once it knows you have a mental health problem.
-For a full list of rules, go to www.tinyurl.com/h67oj4e
+Here are some of the key rules your bank must adhere to once it knows you have a mental health problem.